-The letter to the tribes initiated Section 106 consultation to determine if there were any historic properties of cultural or religious significance to the tribes, to determine if the tribes would like to be consulting parties, and to notify the tribes of PHMSA's intention to make a finding of 'No Historic Properties Affected'.
-The Ohio SHPO responded on January 29, 2024, stating that based on the information provided, there are no National Register-listed or eligible resources within the Area of Potential Effects and it is their opinion that the undertaking will have no effect on historic properties.
-Additionally, the Shawnee Tribe's Tribal Historic Preservation Department responded in an email on January 16, 2024, concurring that no known historic properties will be negatively impacted by the project.
-They did note that there is still the potential for the discovery of unknown resources and requested to be notified if archaeological materials are encountered.
-No other responses were received from the other tribes, or consulting parties within 30 days of submitting the consultation letters, and therefore, in accordance with 36 CFR § 800.5(c)(1), PHMSA may proceed with carrying out the undertaking.
+The letter to the tribes initiated Section 106 consultation to determine if there were any historic properties of cultural or religious significance to the tribes, to determine of the tribes would like to be consulting parties, and to notify the tribes of PHMSA's intention to make a finding of No historic properties affected.
+The Louisiana Division of Historic Preservation responded on February 23, 2024, stating that there were no known historic properties affected by the undertaking and that their office has no objection to the implementation of the project.
+No responses were received from the tribes within 30 days of submitting the consultation letters.
+Therefore, in accordance with 36 CFR § 800.5(c)(1), PHMSA may proceed with carrying out the undertaking.

-The Cultural Resource mitigation measures are listed above in Section IV, Minimization and Mitigation.
-Should the project area or scope of work change, or if cultural materials are encountered during construction, PHMSA would re-open consultation with SHPO and federally recognized tribes.
+The Cultural Resource mitigation measures are included above in Section IV, Minimization and Mitigation.
+Should the project area or scope of work change, or if cultural materials are encountered during construction, PHMSA would re-initiate consultation with SHPO and federally recognized tribes.
 In the event of unanticipated discoveries, the grantee is required to stop work and notify PHMSA immediately.
 In turn, PHMSA would consult with SHPO and federally recognized tribes.
 Attached to this FONSI is a document providing details on the protocol and requirements regarding unanticipated discoveries.